 "No. It looks like a star from here because it is so far away, but it is actually a planet, very similar to this one in fact."

 Orion shook his head in disbelief.
 She could see that he was having great difficulty with that particular concept.
 Knowing that his people still believed their world to be flat, a disc floating in the sky, and stationary, with the other orbital bodies circling them, she could understand his confusion.
-The word "planet" was not even in their vocabulary yet.
-If it ever would be, was something that belonged to the future.
+The word "planet" has not even entered into their vocabulary yet, if it ever would, was something that belonged to the future.
 But, she could see no reason to lie to him.

 Humans posed no threat to any of the other inhabited planets.
 It would actually probably take millennia before they could expand their minds beyond themselves in order to even conceive of other worlds containing humanoid type creatures.
 No, the multiple universes were quite safe from the pitiful humans.

 "Okay", his sudden response startled her, "I am going to have to think about this for a while.
 There is a lot that I don't understand, but I am not even sure of what questions to ask at this point.
 So, is it possible to return to this conversation later?
 Once I have mulled things over and know what questions to ask?"
 He worried his lower lip as he waited for her response.

 "Of course, Orion," she smiled sweetly, "as long as I am here I will answer any questions you have to the best of my ability."